Beef Walk Ballinrobe Mayo

 This year’s IGA Beef Event will take place on the farm of Martin and Caroline Shaughnessy, on the 11th of June.
 Martin runs a suckler-to-weaning system, while also lambing approximately 150 ewes – a typical suckler and sheep operation in the west of Ireland.

 The farm, which is located east of Ballinrobe town, Co.
-Mayo, consists of 36 ac of owned and 10 ac of rented, good-quality ground.
+Mayo (Eircode F12PR23), consists of 27.64ha of owned and rented, good-quality ground.
 Originally starting off with a Simmental-type cow, Martin now runs a herd of 16 three-quarter-bred Limousin dams mated to Belgian Blue sires each year.
 Maiden heifers are crossed back to Limousin genetics, while sexed semen was also introduced in 2023.

 Martin – who also works part-time in local Aurivo marts – moved away from using a stock bull in the early 2000’s; he now uses 100% AI with the aim of breeding males for the export market and females for the domestic trade.